 — SUCCESSFUL CUSTOMER DECISION TREES

-Does this mean we shall completely abandon CDT?
+Does this mean we shall abandon CDT?

 Our experience answers: No!

 CDT remains the best framework we know to clarify a very complex assortment and space management picture.
 It helps manage the complex system and make decisions that connect retailers with shopper expectations.
-It brings so many tangible results, we can claim it is a central tool for (almighty in retail universe) succesful store layouts.
+It brings so many tangible results, we can claim it is a central tool for (almighty in the retail universe) successful store layouts.

 Don’t abandon CDT.
-Rather execute properly!
+Rather upgrade & execute properly!

 So how do we then properly grasp the shopper decision-making process?
 How do we fill CDTs with the right inputs to success in retail stores?